pergalsk/api-mockup-server/README.md

 ## Routes configuration options

-You can specify options in separate file and include it in server config.
+You can specify routes in separate file and include it in server config.

-Example
+Example:

 ```javascript
 module.exports = [